pyeve/eve/docs/features.rst

     Last-Modified: Wed, 21 Nov 2012 16:04:56 UTC
     ...

-The second, which is optional, will match a field with unique values since Eve will retrieve only the first match anyway.
+The second, which is optional and read-only, will match a field with unique values since Eve will retrieve only the first match anyway.

 .. code-block:: console